Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Where to order cheap checks online

-There are generally three places you can go to order cheap checks: a major retailer, your bank or an online printer.
+There are generally three places you can go to order free or cheap checks: a major retailer, your bank or an online printer.
 While shipping costs will vary, we’ve rounded up the cheapest standard checks in each of these three categories.

 |Retailer||Single check cost||Duplicate check cost||Shipping delivery||Checks offered|